Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
+Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
 Death: A major change or transformation, possibly traumatic and unexpected.
 Freedom from the shackles of the past.
 A new beginning.
 Death coupled with rebirth, usually related to consciousness and lifestyle.